cansinacarer/maillistshield-com/readme.md

 ### 4. [Email Validation Worker](https://github.com/cansinacarer/maillistshield-validation-worker)

 This service performs the email validation.
+It takes API requests with an API key and responds with the validation result JSON shown on the SaaS home page.

 #### Deployment note for the validation worker